 This whitepaper introduces business executives to a set of new realities about their market, audiences, and business strategies.
-It introduces a new role for sales and marketing content as a strategic imperative.
+It introduces a new role for sales and marketing information and content as a strategic imperative.

 Sales and marketing content has always been a tactical support expense, and the responsibility of leaders of specific functions, along with their tactical teams.
 This has changed with the universal changes in the business and competitive environment.
 The internet has produced information empowered audiences, who have created new requirements for businesses, in order to meet top business objectives.

-We believe this makes sales and marketing content a strategic imperative because content is now a primary driver of top business objectives.
+We believe this makes sales and marketing information and content a strategic imperative as a primary driver of top business objectives.

 We hope these ideas and articles can help you provide internal education and stimulate executive and cross functional conversations.

 In this report, linked content and embedded videos are integral to the information we are delivering.
 We encourage you to view them.

 Central New Reality

 How would your thinking and approach to sales and marketing information and content change if you believed, as we have come to believe?

 The traditional, siloed, project oriented, creative craftsman approach to content production is outdated.